theshobhitsingh/CocoMoco.com/README.md

-# CocoMoco Blog Application
+# CocoMoco Application
-A dynamic blog application built with Node.js, Express, and EJS, allowing users to perform all CRUD operations: create, view, edit, and delete posts.
+A dynamic blog application built with Node.js, Express, and EJS, allowing users to perform all CRUD operations: Create, View, Edit, and Delete posts.

 ## Features